Let’s visit the Letter V! In this post, you will find plenty of FUN letter V activities for preschoolers!

 - Make a volcano together.
 This is an awesome hands-on experience.
 This kit has plaster and a mold to shape a reusable volcano.
 It also has pop crystals that make sounds as the volcano erupts!

 - Venus Flytrap plant.
 These plants are super cool!
 Your child can watch the plant close its leaves as it eats.
 I gave these as Easter gifts one year to the kiddos.
-I got mine from Walmart but you can get them online too.
+I’ve bought these at Walmart and Hobby Lobby but you can get them online too.

 - Share a vanilla treat: